GabrielCarmoSilva/shoe-store/README.md

 # Back-end
 The back-end is in the repository shoe-store-backend of this profile.
 [EN] <br><br>
-O back-end está no repistório shoe-store-backend desse perfil.
+O back-end está no repositório shoe-store-backend desse perfil.
 [PT-BR]